 - Select your visualization.
-You can visualize an Audit event as top lists, timeseries, and log streams.
+You can visualize Audit events as top lists, timeseries, and lists.

 - Graph your data: Under edit, select Audit Events as the data source, and create a query.
 Audit events are filtered by count and can be grouped by different facets.
 Select a facet and limit.